Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/TLS_DEPRECATED_PROTOCOL/description.md

 There are six protocols in the SSL/TLS family: SSL v2, SSL v3, TLS v1.0, TLS v1.1, TLS v1.2, and TLS v1.3:

 - SSL v2 is insecure and must not be used.
-This protocol version can be used to attack RSA keys and sites with the same name using the DROWN attack.
+This protocol version can attack RSA keys and sites with the same name using the DROWN attack.
 - SSL v3 is insecure when used with HTTP due to the SSLv3 POODLE attack.
 The protocol is considered weak when used with other protocols.
 The protocol is deprecated and must not be used.